MggMuggins/OreForge/README.md

 # To Contribute:
 To complete these steps, you will need the OpenJDK 8, Eclipse(or IntelliJ), Gradle, and Git.

-1.Create a fork of this repository under your Github account
+1. Create a fork of this repository under your Github account, by clicking the Fork button at the top of the screen.
+This provides you a version of this repo that you are able to acess and edit at will.
+Your changes will go through this fork when you open a pull request, but we'll talk about this later.

-2.Clone your fork to your machine, in your eclipse workspace
+2. Clone your fork to your machine, in your eclipse workspace (use <code>git clone [url to your forked repo]</code>, after navigating to your workspace directory in the command line using <code>cd</code>.
+If you don't have a workspace, either create one in your user directory(on linux), or run eclipse).

-3.Navigate to the repository directory in a terminal (Using <code>cd</code>)
+3. Navigate to the repository directory in a terminal (Using <code>cd</code>, you should just have to type <code>cd OreForge</code>)

-4.Run <code>./gradlew setupDecompWorkspace</code> Then run <code>./gradlew eclipse</code>.
-(You can run the commands all at once by combining them like this: <code>./gradlew setupDecompWorkspace eclipse</code>) (on Windows, remove the ./ from the command) (If you're using IntelliJ IDEA, replace the <code>eclipse</code> keyword with <code>IDEA</code>)
+4. Run <code>./gradlew setupDecompWorkspace</code> Then run <code>./gradlew eclipse</code>.
+(You can run the commands all at once by combining them like this: <code>./gradlew setupDecompWorkspace eclipse</code>) (on Windows, remove the ./ from the command) (If you're using IntelliJ IDEA, replace the <code>eclipse</code> keyword with <code>IDEA</code>) These commands set up the gradle environment so that it is possible to keep a build record.

-5.Open up eclipse, and give it the path to your default workspace (or a directory level above wherever you cloned your fork)
+5. Open up eclipse, and give it the path to your default workspace (or a directory level above wherever you cloned your fork)

-6.In eclipse, use New > Project, and call it the name of your fork.
-It should change the dialouge box.
-Click OK for any other windows that pop up, and you should be good to go to start contributing!
+6. In eclipse, use New > Project, and call it the name of your fork.
+It should change the dialouge box, by graying out most of those input fields.
+Click OK(or Create, or whatever the confimation button it), and click OK for any other windows that pop up.
+This step sets up your repository as an eclipse workspace.
+You now should be good to go to start contributing!
 (A good tool to use with eclipse is egit, which can be found in the Cononical repository)

-7.Either with egit or the command line version of git or using egit through Eclipse, commit your local changes to your local clone of your fork.
-Push those changes to your fork on Github.
-Then open a pull request to here.
-Make sure that your fork and local repo are up to date before you start editing!
+# Pushing Changes to Github
+1. Before you start editing your local clone, make sure that your fork is up to date with this repo (there should be some buttons somewhere.
+Then navigate to your OreForge directory in your workspace, and run <code>git pull</code>.
+This updates your local clone to the current state of your fork.